 The State 4-H Awards Program schedule is slightly different from the Wednesday and Thursday schedule for 4-H Exploration Days participants.
-You'll receive a copy of the State 4-H Awards Program Activity Guide when you arrive on campus.
+You'll receive a copy of the State 4-H Awards Program Schedule during the State 4-H Awards Assembly.